 “Are we buy houses legitimate?”
 It’s a valid question.
 If you’ve been considering house buyers as an option to sell your home, we’ve got a few words of caution for you.
 While there are many legit home buyers, there are also some investors that give the rest of us a bad name or could even outright scam you.
-Here’s an outline of what you should watch out for when considering Madison house buyers or anybody in Wisconsin or Dane County that may help you avoid a we buy homes scam:
+Here’s a recently updated outline for 2020 of what you should watch out for when considering Madison house buyers or anybody in Wisconsin or Dane County that may help you avoid a we buy homes scam:

 - Don’t Give Them Anything

 Let’s go into each of these in further detail so you know exactly what to watch out for in order to avoid a we buy homes scam in your market.